Welcome to today's edition of the Rush 24-7 podcast.

 You know the rules on Friday, folks.

-Uh we go to phones.
+We go to phones.

-The program is all yours, the content's all yours.
+The content's all yours.

 Unlike Monday through Thursday, where I demand that you talk about something I care about.